andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 Looking forward at least, there are a some open threads still.

-1. Notice on the [4D simulation](#gol4D), very soon after simulations start, the two diagonals very very empty, and especially the 3x3 region at the origin where they intersect.
+1. Notice on the [4D simulation](#gol4D), very soon after simulations start, the two diagonals become very empty, and especially the 3x3 region at the origin where they intersect.
 It turns out that reflection symmetry boundaries are extremely inhospitable because they have *so many neighbors* after reflection, especially at higher dimensions (see the top-right slice